-Staff investigated zero (0) communicable disease reported cases.
+Staff investigated two (2) communicable disease reported cases.

-Staff inspected nineteen (19) swimming pools, spas, or similar installations in May.
+Staff inspected one (1) swimming pools, spas, or similar installations in November.

 Staff inspected zero (0) campground facilities in the month of November.

 MASSAGE & BODY ART:

-Staff inspected zero (0) body art establishment for the month of May.
-Zero (0) new body artist were licensed in the month of May.
+Staff inspected five (5) body art establishment for the month of November.
+Three (3) new body artist were licensed in the month of November.

-Approximately forty-three (43) water samples were drawn for May.
-Forty-two (42) were satisfactory.
-One (1) was unsatisfactory.
+Approximately fifty nine (59) water samples were drawn for November.
+Forty nine (49) were satisfactory.
+Ten (10) were unsatisfactory.